YanelBe/P14-HRnet-Dropdown/README.md

 ## Installation

-- You can install the component using : `$ npm i @yanbe/hrnet-dropdown`
+- You can install the component using the following command:
+- `npm install @yanbe/hrnet-dropdown`

 ## Usage